 GCAH does not fund conference travel, unless travel to the conference would afford a substantial professional opportunity that would otherwise not be possible, such as (but not limited to) archival research or performance.
 Additionally, GCAH does not fund travel to institutions that have invited CU-Boulder faculty to speak, to give a performance, or to mount a display, but that offer minimal financial support for such travel.

-Special event grants are awarded to support one-time events such as seminars, conferences, recitals and performances that benefit the research and creative interest of UCB faculty.
+Special event grants are awarded to support one-time events such as seminars, conferences, recitals and performances on the CU Boulder campus that benefit the research and creative interest of UCB faculty.
 Awards for special events do not exceed $3000.